 Dr. James works on brain-inspired circuits, algorithms, and systems, and has a Ph.D.
 (2 years) from Griffith School of Engineering, Griffith University.
 He is currently the Chair of Electrical Engineering Department and leads the Bioinspired Microelectronics Systems Lab, and chair of the faculty senate at Nazarbayev University.
 He is actively engaged in research commercialization and startups.
 He has experience of managing industry projects in board design and pattern recognition circuits, data and business analytics consulting for IT and semiconductor industry.
 He has been an IEEE Section Chapter Chair of Circuits and Systems Society and Exec.
 Member of IET Vision and Imaging Network.
 He has authored more than 80 peer-reviewed articles and is a reviewer for 20+ international prestigious journals and conferences such as IEEE ISCAS, IEEE ICECS, TCAS, TVLSI, TCAD, TCyb, TEC, TIP, etc. He was an editorial member of Information Fusion, Elsevier; is an Associate Editor of HCIS, Springer.
 His research is focused on brain-inspired circuits and systems.
 He is an IEEE Senior Member.

-Mohammad Mousavi is a professor of Computer Systems Engineering at Halmstad University.
+Mohammad Mousavi is a professor of Data-Oriented Software Engineering at University of Leicester, UK.
 He received his Ph.D. in Computer Science in 2005 from TU Eindhoven.
-Since then, he has been postdoctoral researcher at Reykjavik University, and assistant and associate professor at TU Eindhoven, He specializes in model-based testing and verification.
+He has held positions at TU Eindhoven, TU Delft, Reykjavik University, University of Gothenburg / Chalmers and Halmstad University.
+He specialises in model-based testing and verification.
 He is the co-author of some 100 chapters and scientific papers and a book on "Modeling and Analysis of Communicating Systems".

 Mukesh Singhal is a Chancellor's Professor and Chairman of the Electrical Engineering and Computer Science at the University of California, Merced.
 He received a Ph.D. degree in Computer Science from the University of Maryland, College Park, in May 1986.
 His current research interests include distributed and Cloud computing, mobile computing, cyber-security, Internet of Things, and computer networks.
 He has published over 240 refereed articles in these areas.
 He is a Fellow of IEEE (since 2001).